Six reasons the Electric Vehicle landslide will just accelerate

 And that's exactly how I live with my family.

-Most of our journeys are to the office, school and sporting events.
+We drive most of the distances to the office, school and sporting events.
 Most of it is highway or expressway.
-That adds up to about 50 km a day.
+That adds up to around 50 km a day.

-I’ll make the switch the next time I change my car.
-I’ll probably have to compromise on bidirectional charging.
-When I hit the price point, we’ll be commuting electrically.
+I will be making the switch the next time I change my car.
+I will probably have to compromise on bidirectional charging.
+When I hit the price point, we'll be commuting electrically.

-To achieve this, EVs need to be marketed and priced differently to combustion engines.
-We will be working on this in the AutomotiveLearners Pricing Academy.
+EVs will have to be marketed and priced differently than combustion engines.
+We will work on this in the AutomotiveLearners Pricing Academy.
 More on this later.

-The question remains as to how we will manage the long haul.
+The question remains as to how we will manage long distances.

 I probably won't be taking the EV on long journeys for the next five to seven years.
 The technology and infrastructure are not yet ready.
 If you drive 10 km, you don't want to spend an extra two to five hours charging.